Azure/arc_jumpstart_docs/README.md

   <img src="/img/logo/jumpstart.png" alt="Arc Jumpstart logo" width="320">
 </p>

-**Note:** This repository doesn't contain the source code for the automation scripts and tools of the Arc Jumpstart.
+**Note:** Test.
+This repository doesn't contain the source code for the automation scripts and tools of the Arc Jumpstart.
 The source code for Arc Jumpstart can be found in another [dedicated repository](https://aka.ms/JumpstartGitHubCode).

 ## What you'll find here